Considering Shopify vs Squarespace to start your own e-commerce business?

 - Discussion Forums to ask your questions and get answers.

 - Meetups and Networking Events to meet up with like-minded entrepreneurs like you.

 - Blog & Podcast with regularly updated content.

 - Success Stories of other people who are running e-commerce stores.

-- Shopify Academy your go-to place to learn all about Shopify and more.
+- Shopify Academy is your go-to place to learn all about Shopify and more.

 And The Winner Is…

 When it comes down to it Shopify is the better platform by far.
-Shopify’s entire platform is geared for e-commerce selling where Squarespace is not.
+Shopify’s entire platform is geared for e-commerce selling whereas Squarespace is not.